 Significance of Ozar Ganpati Temple

 - The idol of the deity possesses precious stones.
-The eyes are studded with Rubies, the forehead is decorated with diamonds and navel is studded with semi-precious stones.
+The eyes are studded with Rubies, the forehead is decorated with diamonds, and the navel is studded with semi-precious stones.

 |05:00 AM To 11:00 AM||11:00 AM To 04:00 PM|